1996scarlet/Dense-Head-Pose-Estimation/README.md

 Clipping parameters can accelerate the training process, however, it can also reduce reconstruction accuracy, especially details such as eye and mouth.
 More specifically, **E** has a greater impact on face details than **S** when emotion is involved.
-Therefore, we choose 10-dimension for a tradeoff between the speed and the accuracy.
+Therefore, we choose 10-dimension for a tradeoff between the speed and the accuracy, the training data can be found at [here](https://github.com/cleardusk/3DDFA#training-details) for refinement.

-Run the `demo_image.py` script for expression rederring:
+In addition, we provide a simple facial expression rendering script.
+Run the following command for illustration:

 ``` bash
 python3 demo_image.py <your-image-path>
 ```

-For refining the expression predictions, please follow [3DDFA](https://github.com/cleardusk/3DDFA#training-details) to prepare the training data.

 ### Mesh

 <p align="center">
   <img alt="mesh demo" src="https://s3.ax1x.com/2021/01/30/ykCWEd.gif">
 </p>

+According to the predefined BFM and the predicted 3DMM parameters, the dense 3D facial landmarks can be easily calculated.
+On this basis, the mesh can be obtained via the index mapping between the triangle vertices and the dense landmarks defined in BFM.
+Finally, the reconstruction results can be previewed by plotting these triangles through the renderer.
+Run the demonstrate script in **mesh** mode for real-time facial reconstruction:

 ``` bash
 python3 demo_video.py -m mesh -f <your-video-path>